 What are the travel restrictions in Thailand?

 Thailand’s border shut completely in late March 2020.
 The good news, at least in theory, is that Thai Embassies around the world have begun accepting applications for single-entry tourist visas, albeit with a long list of conditions attached.
-Visa exemptions on arrival are currently suspended.
+Visa exemptions on arrival were suspended through early December, though they have now been reinstated, albeit with a catch: You now get 45 days instead of 30, which allows you to complete your compulsory 15-day quarantine without eating into your previously allotted allowance for visiting.

 Are airlines still flying to Thailand?